Praseetha-KR/imagineer/src/_posts/2020-05-10-packer-build-for-ubuntu-20-04.markdown

 Cloud config `identity` doesn't provide a way to set sudo `NOPASSWD` option.
 That is also being directly written to to `sudoers.d/ubuntu` file.

-#### References
-- <a href="https://wiki.ubuntu.com/FoundationsTeam/AutomatedServerInstalls/ConfigReference" target="_blank">Automated server install config referece</a>
-- <a href="https://cloudinit.readthedocs.io/en/latest/index.html" target="_blank">Cloud-init documentation</a>
-- <a href="https://netplan.io/reference#common-properties-for-all-device-types" target="_blank">Netplan reference</a>
-- <a href="https://www.packer.io/docs/builders/vmware/iso/" target="_blank">Packer VMware Builder (from ISO)</a>

 <br>
 <hr>

-## debian-installer:
+## debian-installer

-`debian-installer` or just `d-i` is an automated installation process with little user interaction.
+`debian-installer` or just `d-i` is a text-based automated installer with little user interaction.
 It consists of a number of components to perform each installation task.
 Component asks questions to the user based on the priority set.

 Preseeding is a way to set answers to questions asked during the installation process, without having to manually enter the answers while the installation is running.
 We can create a preseed.cfg file and pass it to the debian-installer.
 In the default mode, when the answer to a question is not present in a preseed, `d-i` stops and asks the user for input.

-It is way slower compared to subiquity.
+Installation process is quite slow compared to subiquity.

 #### Packer config to build a VMWare virtual machine from Ubuntu 20.04 legacy server ISO

-1) *packer.json*:
+1) *ubuntu-20.04-legacy-server-packer.json*:

 <div class="highlighter-rouge">
 {% highlight json %}